The 5th Annual

 Entertainment & Drum Circle with The Conundrums

-Learn from herbalists and wise women including Phyllis D. Light, Leah Larabell, Earcine Evans, and Joanna Mann (plus many more) and join special events with our featured guest, Rebecca Beyer of Blood & Spicebush.
+Learn from herbalists and wise women including Phyllis D. Light, Leah Larabell, Earcine Evans, Elizabeth Guthrie, PhD, and Joanna Mann (plus many more) and join special events with our featured guest, Rebecca Beyer of Blood & Spicebush.
 Settle into Autumn with grounding rituals, yoga among the trees, seasonal ceremonies, and over 150 acres of forest to roam and explore.
 Make new friends and connections at our Herbal Marketplace, drum circle (featuring The Conundrums), Tea Party, and other special events.
 There will be something for everyone during this weekend of herbal wisdom sharing, sisterhood, time in nature, and experiential learning.

 Friday & Saturday Lodging